konomu/lagrange-personal/_posts/2024-07-14-stenoword.md

 You can download my finished Stenoword Anki deck with the link below.
 It has audio for every card, a text input field on the front so that you can try stroking the word to see if you recall it, and a diagram on the back.

+Because of the nature of drilling steno briefs, I don't recommend using FSRS with these types of notes.
+Make sure you have FSRS turned off in your deck options.

 <p style="font-size: 2em; line-height: 1.3em; text-align: center;">
 	<a href="{{ site.github.url }}/assets/files/ステノワード.apkg">
 		Download the deck here!(13.4 MB)<br>